KimJongTrill/Teruvia/AGT.md

 ### Sharwah

-This city is old but the port serves as the newest addition to the budding metropolis seeing most of the city being recently constructed and the old one left behind with trading open to Alteria.
+This farming city under Arkanan control is old and has traded hand many time between the neighboring nations but the busy port serves as the newest addition to the budding metropolis seeing most of the city being recently constructed and the old one left behind with trading open to Alteria.

 <img src='https://www.gmbinder.com/images/nEckE1v.jpg' style='width:320px'/>